Facial Video-based Remote Physiological Measurement via Self-supervised Learning

 \subsubsection{Spatio-temporal gating net}

 The idea of employing a gating net to combine experts is from mixture of experts \cite{jacobs_adaptive_1991}.
 The conventional design of gating net \cite{emad_moesr_2022,sahasrabudhe_deep_2021} normally assigns sample-level weights among experts.
 Unlike them, we introduce the spatio-temporal gating net $\mathcal{G}$ which assigns spatio-temporal weights to combine temporal rPPG signals (experts) extracted from different spatial regions.
 Our motivation is that some regions may reflect rPPG signal better during the systole while some are more sensitive during the diastole.
 Each expert signal should be assigned with different weights at different moments.
-The structure of $\mathcal G$ is hence illustrated in Fig.~\ref{fig4}a, consisting of two 3D Convs followed by a 3D GAP, a 1D Conv and a Softmax layer.
-The gating net generates $L$ vectors, $G_1, G_2, \dots, G_L$, corresponding to $L$ spatial regions.
+The structure of $\mathcal G$ is illustrated in Fig.~\ref{fig4}a, consisting of two 3D Convs followed by a Reshape, a 3D GAP, a 1D Conv and a Softmax layer, respectively.
+The gating net generates $L$ vectors, $G_1=\left \{ g_1^1,\dots,g_1^T \right \}$, $\dots$, $G_L=\left \{ g_L^1,\dots,g_L^T \right \}$, corresponding to $L$ experts $E_1,\dots, E_L$.
 Each vector is of dimension {$1 \times T$}, equivalent to the temporal dimension of each expert.
-Vector components of the same index are softmaxed across experts.
+Vector components of the same index $t$ are softmaxed across experts, \ie $softmax\left (g_1^t,\dots,g_L^t \right )$, to ensure that, at the $t$-th moment, the sum of weights assigned to all experts to be 1.
 We element-wisely multiply each $G_l$ to its corresponding $E_l$ and obtain the final rPPG signal as a weighted combination: